lmc2179/lmc2179.github.io/drafts/isoelastic.md

 > Under this model, changing the input by $p\%$ changes the output output by $(1+p\%)^\beta$.

-## It's easy to fit with OLS because $log \ y = log \ \alpha + \beta \  log \ x$
+## It's easy to fit with OLS

-Another reason that the OLS model is so popular is because it is easy to compute in practice.
-This is probably the reason that OLS is so popular at all; the OLS model may not always be true, but it is always possible to compute it.
+Another reason that the OLS model is so popular is because it is easy to estimate in practice.
+This is probably the reason that OLS is so popular too; the OLS model may not always be true, but it is often easy to estimate it it.
+Some basic algebra lets us turn our model into one we can fit with OLS:

-Compare with usual OLS interpretation (one unit increase --> output change)
+$y = \alpha x^\beta$

+Taking the logarithm of both sides:

+$log \ y = log \ \alpha + \beta \  log \ x$

+This model is linear in $log \ x$, so we can now use OLS to calculate the coefficients!
+Just don't forget to $exp$ the intercept to get $\alpha$ on the right scale.

 ## We can use it to solve for input if we know the desired level of output

-In practice, we often start with the desired quantity of output, and then try to understand if the required input is available or feasible.
+In practical settings, we often start with the desired quantity of output, and then try to understand if the required input is available or feasible.
 It's handy to have a closed form which inverts our model:

 $f^{-1}(y) = (y/\alpha)^{\frac{1}{\beta}}$